 Natural events can occur that alter the river's ecology by changing these kinds of factors.
 Mudslides, heavy rainfall, and fires can make drastic changes.
 When Mt.
 St. Helens erupted in Washington State, it sent uncounted tons of fine ash in a torrent down through its river valleys.
 These events (though they seem extreme from our human point of view), are a very large and slow, but nevertheless integral, part of the river's ecosystem.
 While Mt.
 St. Helens's ash was destructive to the salmon that used its rivers, the mountain has erupted many times in the long history of the salmon, and they have adapted in their own mysterious ways.
 We are far from understanding everything about biological adaptation.

-The narrow area alongside a stream that has its own special vegetation is called the riparian corridor.
+The narrow area alongside a stream that has its own special vegetation is called the riparian corridor or zone.
 What plants you will find in a riparian corridor depend on where the river is: the continent, the climate, stream hydrology, geology, alkalinity of the soil, and many other factors.
-They contribute nutrients, shade, organic materials for small organisms to eat, soil stability, and habitat.
+Riparian zones contribute nutrients, shade, organic materials for small organisms to eat, soil stability, and habitat.
 They also contribute food for fish in the form of bugs dropping from branches.

-Every stream also carries life-forms, and the habitats in which they live.
-Plants, both visible and microscopic, fungi, larvae, crustaceans, mollusks, worms, fishes, mammals, and many other life-forms live in and utilize streams.
+Every stream also carries life-forms and the habitats in which they live.
+Plants, diatoms, fungi, larvae, crustaceans, mollusks, worms, fishes, mammals, and many other life-forms live in and utilize streams.

 Diversity is key to the survival of a stream's life-forms.
 Genetic diversity must be present within each species.
 Species and biological diversity must be present as well--many different types of animals.
 None of these types of diversity can be created or fostered by humans.
 They are the products of millions of years of evolution by trial-and-error.
 Once they are lost, they cannot be re-fashioned by scientists.
 Finally, habitat diversity is essential.
 Each stream contains many different habitats and microhabitats.
 A single species may require several different habitats to carry out its life functions, and each habitat is inhabited by its own species that cannot live elsewhere.